nojronatron/data-structures-and-algorithms/java/datastructures/res/graphs/graphBusinessTrip-README.md

 ## Features

-- [ ] Write a function called businessTrip.
+- [X] Write a function called businessTrip.
-- [ ] Method takes a graph and an array of city names as input.
+- [X] Method takes a graph and an array of city names as input.
-- [ ] Method returns null if direct flight not available, or the cost of the flight if it is available.
+- [X] Method returns null if direct flight not available, or the cost of the flight if it is available.
-- [ ] Implement solution using "clean, reusable, abstract component parts".
+- [X] Implement solution using "clean, reusable, abstract component parts".
-- [ ] Write at least 3 test cases (unittests) for each method created.
+- [X] Write at least 3 test cases (unittests) for each method created.
-- [ ] Ensure tests are passing (Two unittests not pass until I implement UNDIRECTED edges (Graph is currently DIRECTED)).
+- [X] Ensure tests are passing.
-- [ ] Plan implementation by drawing a whiteboard to model and analyze the problem domain prior to implementation.
+- [X] Plan implementation by drawing a whiteboard to model and analyze the problem domain prior to implementation.

 ## Whiteboard